 More Roman remains can be found at Villa Romana del Casale at Piazza Armerina.
 This is home to the world’s largest collection of Roman mosaics, dating to the 4th and 5th centuries AD.
 The most famous of these is the ‘Coronation of the Winner’ known more affectionately as the ‘Bikini Girls’ mosaic….
 You’ll easily see why when you visit.

-It’s not just an opportunity to broaden their history knowledge.
+A Sicilian holiday is not just an opportunity to broaden your child’s knowledge of history.
 With its very own active stratovolcano on the island – Mount Etna – Sicily is also the perfect spot to expand their knowledge of geography.
-If you’re travelling with some little legs amongst you, then you may want to minimise the walking by making use of the funivia and minibus’s that run up the mountainside.
+If you’re travelling with some little legs amongst you, then you may want to minimise the walking when visiting Etna.
+To do so, make use of the funivia and minibus’s that run up the mountainside.
 Or for something more authentic than a vehicle with four wheels, another great option for families is a donkey trekking tour up the side of the volcano.
 The use of donkeys as a mode of transport goes back centuries in rural Sicily.

 For those that enjoy the company of four legged friends, you may want to look at a pony trekking excursion.
 There are treks for beginners to experienced riders.
 Or, why not take off on two wheels and hire bikes to explore the island as a family.

 Or, if your children are looking for a physical challenge, why not take them to a tree-top assault course.
 There are a number of companies offering these experiences, with a choice of courses to suit different ages and abilities.
 These include Parcallario, the Nebrodi Adventure Park and the Monti Rossi Adventure Park.
 But there are others to choose from on the island as well.